Who we are

 Helge Capital is a real estate operating company with core competencies in value-add, development, management, and long-term ownership of multifamily and workforce housing in the Boston area.

-We utilize our turn-around management skills in value-add properties to improve cash-flow and greatly increase asset value.
-In development, we build-to-hold for cash-flow and appreciation.
+We utilize our turn-around management skills in value-add properties to improve cash-flow and greatly increase asset values.
+In developments, we build-to-hold for cash-flow and appreciation.
 Our vertically integrated in-house property management and control infrastructure gives Helge the cutting-edge operating efficiency.
 Built on a record of performance and sustainable growth, Helge thrives in all economic cycles with a healthy balance of stabilized and development assets.

 Our Investment Strategy